tawnyalee/C769-ROM3/task3_ROM3.md

 **Listen**
 IT Audio Series podcast [Converting Task 2 to Task 3](https://d2y36twrtb17ty.cloudfront.net/sessions/a96a8bee-7aef-4777-8964-ac9400174e42/0cb7de42-4057-45d6-9282-ac9400174e5b-436eb412-8cec-4cfb-992b-ac9400178e7b.mp4?invocationId=aae81915-bee9-ed11-828e-12b1cb861383); view the [transcript](https://www.wgu.edu/content/dam/western-governors/documents/it/audio-series/ConvertingTask2toTask3.docx).
     :::{Warning}
-        This video and podcast were created for version ROM2.
+        We creaetd this video and podcast for version ROM2.
 See the ROM3 changes below.
     :::
 ::::

-*Most* of task 3 will build on Task 2, updating it from the future to the past tense.
-As such, task 3 should be similar in length and detail to task 2.
+*Most* of Task 3 will build on Task 2, updating it from the future to the past tense.
+So typically, Task 3 will be similar in length and detail to Task 2.
 Review the [task 3 examples](resources:examples) to understand what evaluators expect.
 Differences between tasks 2 and 3 are included in the [task 3 template](task3:template) and covered in the sections below, but here is an overview:

 <div class = "tasklist">